The Blue Hour (novel)

 The Blue Hour (La Hora Azul) is a 2005 novel by Peruvian novelist Alonso Cueto.
 It won the Premio Herralde de Novela for Spanish-language novels in 2006.
 The English translation, by Frank Wynne, was published in 2012, and won the 2013 Premio Valle-Inclán; it was shortlisted for the Oxford-Weidenfeld Translation Prize in the same year.

+Mario Vargas Llosa described this book as "a magnificent novel that describes ten years of civil war and terrorism with lucidity and resonant fantasy".

+Another Nobel Prize winner, J.M.
+Coetzee described it as "s dark and disturbing novel".

 The story concerns a successful lawyer from Lima and his search for a woman whom he discovers had been kidnapped and held as a virtual sex slave by his now deceased father, a former military officer, during the war against the Shining Path guerrilla organization in the hinterland of Peru.
 Although ostensibly a political thriller, it is also a story of redemption and an attempt by the protagonist to disperse some of the ghosts haunting his country after years of internal strife.

 Film adaptation

 A film adaptation of the book was made, initially premiering in late August 2014 at the Montreal International Film Festival.
 It was commercially released on October 13, 2016 in Peruvian theaters.